Azure/azure-rest-api-specs/specification/applicationinsights/data-plane/readme.md

   - reason: Rename Query_Post to Query so that we don't get an IQuery interface with 1 operation
     where-operation: Query_Post
     transform: $.operationId = "Query"
+  - reason: Query schema will be deprecated, so do not expose in newly generated SDKs.
+    remove-operation: GetQuerySchema
 ```

 # Code Generation